mrhp00/Psychological-Talent-Identification-App/README.md

 1. Install Python 3 and PyQt5 (`pip install pyqt5`)
 2. Clone this repository
 3. Run `psycho_app.py`
-4. Edit `keys.json` to define your own questions, scoring, and descriptions
+4. If `keys.json` is missing, the app will prompt you to create it with a visual editor.
+You can also edit questions/keys later from the Tools menu.

 ## Customization
 - The number and content of questions is fully customizable via `keys.json`.